 Sales Team Vocabulary

-We’re big on vocab.
+In case you haven’t noticed by now, we’re big on vocab.
 Team vocabulary is especially important.
 [Think: CLEAR COMMUNICATION.]
-Here are some vocab terms for SALES TEAMS.
-In our roles as coaches, we see a correlation between the adaption of these phrases and the emergence of a true sales culture.
+Here is some vocabulary for SALES TEAMS.
+In our roles as coaches, we see a correlation between the adaption of these phrases and the emergence of a true Sales Culture.

 - Ask: Take some time to define what an ask is with your team.
-See Checklist.
-Most salespeople don’t make asks – our definition.
+(See The Ask: A Checklist.)
+Most salespeople don’t make asks by our definition.
 In the broader sales world, Brian Tracy pointed out that 90% of the time sales people don’t ask for the order!

 - For how much?